Free software projects

-Configuration files for some of my favourite programs on GNU/Linux.
+My custom working environment and configuration files for some of my favourite programs on GNU/Linux.
+Managed with GNU Stow.

-Tempus is a collection of themes for Vim and terminal emulators that are compliant at the very least with the WCAG AA accessibility standard for colour contrast
+Tempus is a collection of themes for Vim, text editors, and terminal emulators that are compliant at the very least with the WCAG AA accessibility standard for colour contrast

 Tempus Themes Generator